katzenpost/katzenpost/HACKING/index.rst

    It is a good idea to discuss your code change with us before investing your time in writing the code.

+   These days the IRC channel is not so active.
+Try contacting us over the mailing list.

 1. Write a specification document